ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 get maxiumum datagram size
-: Returns the largest size of the datagram that a WebTransport session is expected to be able to transfer.
+: Returns the largest size of the datagram that a WebTransport session is expected to be able to send.

 ## Streams  {#features-streams}